cristianalarcon23/game-ih/README.md

 - <code>game.js</code>: contains all the elements for the game to work.
 Methods: start(), \_update()
 - <code>scripts.js</code>: contains all the DOM manipulation code to start the game
+- <code>player.js</code>: contains all the elements that player can do.

 ## Useful links